havlan/mini-sentinl-tutorial/docs/README.md

 	- The query is based on what you have selected in the time filter, but it will turn these timestamps into relative fields (e.g. "gte":"now-15m/m", "lte":"now/m")
 ![Spy_wizard](img/watcher_wizard.png "The watcher wizard interface")
 	- **Whether this interface looks like this or not is hard to predict, but we've submitted issues and pull requests with our desires.
 One of them is the dropdown in which you can specify is;  Is above, Is below and Equals.**
-1. Specify  attributes for the watcher and don't worry about the specifics!
-They will be covered in [Understanding the Sentinl UI](#understanding-the-sentinl-ui)
+1. Specify  attributes for the watcher.
-2. **Actions** are critical components of a watcher, their purpose is to alert you on your desired channel when the query is successful.**TODO MORE**
-3. Press save and you should be redirected to the Sentinl UI.
+2. Press save and you should be redirected to the Sentinl UI.
 (The same UI as when you select Sentinl from the menu on the left.
 See [Understanding the Sentinl UI](#understanding-the-sentinl-ui))

 ## Understanding the Sentinl UI
 ![Sentinl user interface](img/sentinl_ui.png "Redirected from the visualization SPY ui.
 It's also selected on the left menu.")
 - The Sentinl UI provides you with the basics of **monitoring**, **creating**, **maintaining**, **updating**, **deleting** and **testing/executing** both watchers and reports.
+- In the top right corner of the Sentinl UI there is two buttons, the one you will be using is New, which starts the process of creating a new watcher or alarm.
+- When pressing "New" you will be presented with a window/drop down that lets you specify whether it's a new watcher or a new reporter that you wish to create.

 #### Monitoring
 - The basics of monitoring Sentinl watchers is in the Alarms tab.
 You can preview the format and looks of your alarms that have been run.